 MCP servers are not ultimate safeguards: they simply provide an interface for pre-defined tools.
 Malicious or insecure implementations of an MCP server still presents a risk.
 We note that this is not limited to the system proposed in this article but is a known risk with LLMs using MCP servers.

-As with any use of LLMs, prompt injection is a possible attack vector.
-During testing, using obvious attacks such as local files with fake PMCIDs was detected as an attack when data verification failed (e.g., no article was found for the fake PMCID), and similar for using a real PMCID but with metadata that did not match the article contents.
-However, adding a prompt into a real article was successful and went unnoticed.
-For example, including a sentence instructing the system to extract specific keywords successfully introduces the requested keywords into the database.
-It is unlikely that prompt injection occurs through the contents of a published article, as it would be detected during peer review or after publication.
-However, the agent system examines not only the article text but also supplementary files, which reviewers are less likely to notice.
-The risk is mitigated by separating concerns: agents with the ability to use the MCP servers and potentially execute code do not need to read potentially-hostile text and instead use tools that load and send the text to a separate LLM without agency, and the response is processed and stored in the database without the agent seeing it.
-Prompt injection can still be used to inject classification instructions (e.g. keywords, mislabeling files), but the effects are restricted to the article being processed and is largely inconsequential.
-The greatest risk is in cross-study synthesis, where the agent inspects the article text to determine how to reproduce the analysis, thereby producing specialized code.
-Prompt injection at that stage could result in malicious code.
-We note that the secure way to execute potentially-malicious code is not to do so, and we advise a close inspection of the produced analyses for reasons of both security and scientific understanding.
+As with any use of LLMs, prompt injection is a possible attack vector, and it is not one that can be fully eliminated: an LLM that must read attacker-influenced text can in principle be steered by it.
+During testing, obvious attacks such as local files with fake PMCIDs were detected when data verification failed (e.g., no article was found for the fake PMCID), and similarly for a real PMCID carrying metadata that did not match the article contents.
+However, adding a prompt into a real article was successful and went unnoticed: for example, a sentence instructing the system to extract specific keywords successfully introduced the requested keywords into the database.
+It is unlikely that such an injection would survive in the main text of a published article, as it would be visible during peer review or after publication; the agent system, however, also examines supplementary files, which reviewers are less likely to scrutinize.